briankoser/sfc-listeners-guide/episodes/0150-top-ten-all-time-favorite-sci-fi-things.md

 Ben doesn't recommend reading {% work "The Wheel of Time" %}.

-Ben is planning to watch classic {% work "Doctor Who" %}. <q class="archivist inline">I bet he didn't make it 5 minutes, they do not hold up.</q>
+Ben is planning to watch classic {% work "Doctor Who" %}. {% arc %}I bet he didn't make it 5 minutes, they do not hold up.{% endarc %}

 Matt is thinking about reading {% work "Paradise Lost" %}.